Install and upgrade

-Personal vDisk 7.x is supported on XenDesktop version 5.6 through the current version.
-The "System requirements" documentation for each XenDesktop version lists the supported operating systems for Virtual Delivery Agents (VDAs), and the supported versions of hosts (virtualization resources), and Provisioning Services.
-For details about Provisioning Services tasks, see the current Provisioning Services documentation.
+Personal vDisk 7.x is supported on the current Citrix Virtual Apps and Desktops version (and earlier versions, beginning with XenDesktop 5.6).
+The “System requirements” documentation for each version lists the supported operating systems for Virtual Delivery Agents (VDAs), and the supported versions of hosts (virtualization resources), and Citrix Provisioning (formerly Provisioning Services).
+For details about Citrix Provisioning tasks, see its current documentation.

 You can install and then enable PvD components when you install or upgrade a VDA for Desktop OS on a machine.
 These actions are selected on the Additional Components and Features pages of the installation wizard, respectively.
 For more information, see Install VDAs.

-If you update the PvD software after installing the VDA, use the PvD MSI provided on the XenApp or XenDesktop installation media.
+If you update the PvD software after installing the VDA, use the PvD MSI provided on the Citrix Virtual Apps and Desktops installation media.

 Therefore, if you install the PvD components but do not enable them during VDA installation, you can use the same image to create both PvD desktops and non-PvD desktops, because PvD is enabled during the catalog creation process.

 You add personal vDisks to hosts when you configure a Site.
 You can choose to use the same storage on the host for VMs and personal vDisks, or you can use different storage for personal vDisks.

 Later, you can also add personal vDisks and their storage to existing hosts (connections), but not machine catalogs.

 - Select Configuration > Hosting in the Studio navigation pane.

 - Select Add Personal vDisk storage in the Actions pane, and specify the storage location.